 The introduction in 2014 of an optical sorting unit when the crop is brought in is a definite step forward for quality in the future.

-LVT 2015 r 2015 wh 2012 rosé Old family firm owned for some years by Champagne Deutz, part of the Roederer empire.
+LVT 2016 r 2015 wh 2012 rosé Old family firm owned for some years by Champagne Deutz, part of the Roederer empire.
 Quality has turned upwards since 1998 across all wines.
 However, in the early 2010s the search for overt elegance has been taken far enough to raise questions about the true depth of the wines, as if catering for a more international audience that doesn't know the Rhône.
 Leading Hermitages are usually very good.
 The Hermitage Les Bessards red is an STGT wine, and shows genuine class.
 Reliability plus some character appear in the main St-Josephs and Crozes reds.
 The most interesting Saint-Joseph red is always the site-specific Saint-Epine, which was a ****(*) wine in 2015: it takes time to fuse its rocky features.
 Among the three Crozes reds, the 2015 Domaine des Grands Chemins was a complex ***** wine when tasted pre-bottling, while Le Clos red was ****(*) and the Les Launes 2015 (in bottle) a **** w.o.w. wine - a worthy tiercé for Team Delas.
 There is sound Côtes du Rhône red as well, while from the full south, the 2016 Grignan-les-Adhémar red was a **** STGT wine, full of juice.

 LVT 2015 r 2015 wh An STGT domaine that produces supremely elegant wines with superb pedigree from the core of the Hermitage hill.
 Grand finesse and world class quality here.
 The reds can live for decades - around 30 years and occasionally even longer.
 They have softened up in recent vintages and drink from an earlier date than they used to.
 The Chaves make wonderful whites, their richness profound and captivating.
 They show particularly well from around 6-7 years old, and benefit from that cellar age.
 There are also handy St-Joseph reds that are fruited and stylish.
 They have gained body and grip as their vineyard has moved towards 20 years old.
 The J-L Chave Sélection range of Hermitage (Farconnet red, Blanche white), Saint-Joseph (Offerus red, Circa white) and Côtes du Rhône (Mon Coeur) are designed to be easy drinking, fun wines.